What's New In Angular 8.0 And How To Upgrade To Angular 8

 6. The last but most favorite feature of me is that we can debug the templates.
 I am quite sure these features will be liked by many developers like me.

-So, if we want to include the Ivy for a new application, we can create new projects with enable-ivy options
+So, if we want to include the Ivy for a new application, we can create new projects with enable-ivy options.

-1. ng new ivy-project --enable-ivy
+ng new ivy-project --enable-ivy

-1. "angularCompilerOptions": {
+"angularCompilerOptions": {

-3. }
+}

-The above configuration can manually add in any existing angular application after the upgrade that application into Angular 8.
+The above configuration can manually add in any existing angular application after the upgrade of that application into Angular 8.

-One recommendation that if we want to use Ivy for our application, then run the application in debug mode with AOT compilation mode.
+One recommendation is that if we want to use Ivy for our application, then run the application in debug mode with AOT compilation mode.

-1. ng serve --aot
+ng serve --aot

 Bazel Support

 In Angular 8, Google introduced another build tool called Bazel.
 Actually, it is not a new tool.
 Google used this tool internally for a long time and now, they released this tool as an open-source.
-But one thing needs to clear that Bazel is not totally ready in Angular 8.
+But one thing needs to be clear Bazel is not totally ready in Angular 8.
 It is introduced as an opt-in option with Angular 8 and is expected to be included in the Angular CLI in version 9.
 We can achieve the below benefits by using this tool,

 2. Using this tool, we can able to build the application as an incremental build and deploy only what has been changed rather than the entire app.